-This is a vanilla layer cake filled with gooey dulce de leche and covered in an easy chocolate frosting.
-If you haven't tried the magic that is a cake filled with dulce de leche, you're in for a treat!
+This is a vanilla layer cake with dulce de leche in the filling and in the whipped cream frosting.
+If you haven't tried the magic that is a cake with these flavors, you're in for a treat!
+The components can be made in advance.

 However, it made all cakes pretty much the same.